Helping Girls With Worries about Puberty

 You work together to create a ritual Treasure Box in which she will remember everything about right now, age 11.
 She immortalizes this moment.
 She writes a letter to herself that lists everything she loves, and everything she wants to remember, and everything she is looking forward to.
 Her favorite books, friends, activities.
 She adds things that she is frightened of in the future, with the hope that by the time she reads this again she will no longer feel frightened.
 She decorates her box.
 Then you put it safely away, hidden, where no one will find it.
 You could even put it in a small plastic bin and bury it in your back yard and mark the spot with a little fairy statue as a guardian.
 You agree that when she has her first period you will open/dig the box up.

 When she gets her first period, you wait until it is over.
 Then, she takes a hot bath with rose petals and candles.
 You celebrate that she has not only survived this major life event, but that she has flourished.
-She is still the girl she was at 11, but even richer and deeper inside.
+She is still the girl she was at 11, but even stronger and richer and deeper inside.
 You open/dig up the Treasure Box.
 She reads it and recognizes herself.
 Like an anchor, stabilizing her.
 She sees that she has changed and grown but is still very much the same.
 She adds a new layer -- maybe a new letter and some rose petals.
 She buries the box again.
 Under a full moon?

 You agree that it can be recovered any time she feels the need, but certainly on her 16th birthday.